 Sarfaraz Ahmad Lone

-Srinagar: In the deadliest attack in Jammu and Kashmir, thirty-nine paramilitary CRPF personnel were killed and five others were injured in a car bombing Lethpora area along the Srinagar-Jammu highway in south Kashmir’s Pulwama district on Thursday afternoon.
+Srinagar: In the deadliest attack on forces in Jammu and Kashmir, forty-four paramilitary CRPF men were killed in a car bombing Lethpora area along the Srinagar-Jammu highway in south Kashmir’s Pulwama district on Thursday afternoon.

-An official of the CRPF told GNS that a “suicide car bomber” rammed an explosive-laden vehicle into the bus near Lethpora at around 03:15 pm, resulting into an intensive blast in which 39 paramilitary personnel were killed and five others injured.
-The injured personnel are admitted in army’s 92 base hospital at Badamibagh, Srinagar.
+An official of the CRPF told GNS that a “suicide car bomber” rammed an explosive-laden vehicle into the bus near Lethpora at around 03:15 pm, resulting into an intensive blast in which 44 paramilitary personnel were killed.

 “A total of 44 CRPF men belonging to different battalions were travelling in the vehicle when the blast occurred,” the CRPF official said.
 He said that the CRPF men belonged to 92, 17 and 54 battalions.
 JeM militant outfit identified the bomber as Adil Ahmad Dar alias Waqas Commando.